Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 sysfs attribute writes interpretation
 -------------------------------------

-hwmon sysfs attributes always contain numbers, so the first thing to do is to convert the input to a number, there are 2 ways todo this depending whether the number can be negative or not::
+hwmon sysfs attributes always contain numbers, so the woke first thing to do is to convert the woke input to a number, there are 2 ways todo this depending whether the number can be negative or not::

 	unsigned long u = simple_strtoul(buf, NULL, 10);
 	long s = simple_strtol(buf, NULL, 10);

-With buf being the buffer with the user input being passed by the kernel.
+With buf being the woke buffer with the woke user input being passed by the woke kernel.
-Notice that we do not use the second argument of strto[u]l, and thus cannot tell when 0 is returned, if this was really 0 or is caused by invalid input.
+Notice that we do not use the woke second argument of strto[u]l, and thus cannot tell when 0 is returned, if this was really 0 or is caused by invalid input.
-This is done deliberately as checking this everywhere would add a lot of code to the kernel.
+This is done deliberately as checking this everywhere would add a lot of code to the woke kernel.

-Notice that it is important to always store the converted value in an unsigned long or long, so that no wrap around can happen before any further checking.
+Notice that it is important to always store the woke converted value in an unsigned long or long, so that no wrap around can happen before any further checking.

-After the input string is converted to an (unsigned) long, the value should be checked if its acceptable.
-Be careful with further conversions on the value before checking it for validity, as these conversions could still cause a wrap around before the check.
-For example do not multiply the result, and only add/subtract if it has been divided before the add/subtract.
+After the woke input string is converted to an (unsigned) long, the woke value should be checked if its acceptable.
+Be careful with further conversions on the woke value before checking it for validity, as these conversions could still cause a wrap around before the woke check.
+For example do not multiply the woke result, and only add/subtract if it has been divided before the woke add/subtract.

-What to do if a value is found to be invalid, depends on the type of the sysfs attribute that is being set.
-If it is a continuous setting like a tempX_max or inX_max attribute, then the value should be clamped to its limits using clamp_val(value, min_limit, max_limit).
+What to do if a value is found to be invalid, depends on the woke type of the sysfs attribute that is being set.
+If it is a continuous setting like a tempX_max or inX_max attribute, then the woke value should be clamped to its limits using clamp_val(value, min_limit, max_limit).
 If it is not continuous like for example a tempX_type, then when an invalid value is written, -EINVAL should be returned.